dachcom-digital/pimcore-toolbox/docs/30_ToolboxTheme.md

 - Columns
 - SlideColumns

-Each elements needs a calculator to provide correct grid values.
+Each element needs a calculator to provide correct grid values.

 ## Custom Layout Implementation
 So let's assume that you want to add your own custom grid framework: